 The only clear view.
 This is the west barrow seen from the west.

-Although these mounds are listed as ancient monuments, there has been some discussion in the past about the likelihood of them being landscape features.
+Although these mounds are listed as ancient monuments, there has been some discussion in the past about their likelihood as landscape features.
 They are not in an old estate or parkland, and this would seem unlikely to me.
-But it does appear that they may have been altered as the bank surrounding them on the north side does look more modern and may have enclosed them before the road was widened in modern times.
+But it does appear that they may have been altered, as the bank surrounding them on the north side looks more modern and may have enclosed them before the road was widened in modern times.

 The enclosing bank.
 Barrows are to the right.